Less than half will take a break at all; 13 percent who do pay with rewards, says a scientific survey by CreditCards.com

 You’re also about three times more likely to use rewards if you went to college, and eight times more likely to use rewards if you’re white instead of black.

-likely to take on debt for vacation
+Some groups more likely to take on debt for vacation

 Perhaps not surprisingly, the groups most likely to take on vacation debt were those who were less educated and lower earning.
 About 22 percent of those earning under $30,000 a year said it would take four months or more to pay off their vacation debt, compared to just 7 percent of those with higher annual incomes.